davidjohnbaker1/modelingMelodicDictation/README.md

 Repo for modeling dictation project.
 Everything you need here for the ICMPC paper and poster.

-### TEMP TO DO

-* Add pointer in data folder for experiment

-* FUTURE EXPERIMENTS
-* RUN EXPERIMENT MAKING LIST OF MISSING AND PROTOCOL
-* MAKE DATA SLURPER
-* PDF MERGE WITH CONSENT
-* Modify start experiment script

 ## Work Docket

 * Match protocol and set up running and cleaning software